Teaching, Research and Academic Mentoring Scheme

 To apply to join the scheme, either as a mentor or mentee, please complete the application form online: https://sumac.ac.uk/account/university-of-st-andrews/scheme/1

-All data you provide will be handled in accordance with the Data Protection Act.
+All data you provide will be handled in accordance with the Data Protection Act and GDPR please see the privacy notice: https://sumac.ac.uk/privacy.php

-Once your application has been submitted you will receive an automatic email acknowledgement from SUMAC, our mentoring management system.
+Once your application has been submitted you will receive an automatic email acknowledgment from SUMAC, our mentoring management system.

 For more information about the scheme and application process, please read: